Quality of Care

 Pressure ulcers, also called pressure sores or bed sores, can be caused by a patient lying or sitting in the same position for too long.
 They most often occur in bony areas, such as elbows, hips, heels, and elsewhere.
 Pressure ulcers can lead to serious and sometimes even life-threatening infections and to longer hospital stays.

-Hospitals can reduce the number of pressure ulcers, or keep them from getting worse, by identifying patients at high risk, changing a patient’s position every two hours, using pillows or other pressure-relieving devices, making sure the patient’s skin stays clean and dry, and carefully monitoring the patient’s skin to spot minor sores and treat them before they get serious.
+Hospitals can reduce the number of pressure ulcers, or keep them from getting worse, by following established best practices, such as identifying patients at high risk, changing a patient’s position every two hours, using pillows or other pressure-relieving devices, making sure the patient’s skin stays clean and dry, and carefully monitoring the patient’s skin to spot minor sores and treat them before they get serious.
+Preventing pressure ulcers while in the hospital is an important way of measuring the quality of patient care.

-This measure was developed by the Joint Commission.
-It differs from a similar one created by the Agency for Healthcare Research and Quality (AHRQ), which relies on hospital discharge data instead of careful patient examinations.
-The data on CompareMaine covers the October 1, 2020 – September 30, 2021 reporting period.
+This measure was developed by the Joint Commission, and differs from a similar measure created by the Agency for Healthcare Research and Quality (AHRQ), which relies on hospital discharge data instead of careful patient examinations.
+The preventing pressure ulcers data on CompareMaine covers the January 1, 2022 – December 31, 2022 reporting period.
 There is no known national benchmark.